 When talking about VPN security, NordVPN is one of the first names that springs to mind.
 You get an ultra-secure connection with support for IKEv2/IPsec, OpenVPN, PPTP, and L2TP protocols, plus there’s a certain number of ‘Double VPN’ servers which actually pass your data through two separate VPN servers for extra security.

-Still, NordVPN has very reasonable pricing, and there's a free 7-day trial (hidden away in the FAQ).
-You have three plans available, all with a 30-day money-back guarantee.
-The 1-year plan is clearly the best choice in terms of pure value for money.
+NordVPN has very reasonable pricing – save for the monthly plan, which is one of the more expensive offerings around – and there's a free 3-day trial (hidden away here).
+You have three plans available plus a special 2-year plan (which won’t be around forever), all with a 30-day money-back guarantee.
+The latter plan is clearly the best choice in terms of pure value for money.
 The packages available are:

 Fastest VPN for torrenting

 Number of servers: N/A | Server locations: 35 | IP addresses: N/A | Maximum devices supported: 1-5

 The company’s boast that it’s the ‘world’s fastest VPN’ isn’t an idle one, as Hide.me offers some truly impressive performance levels, actually slightly improving upon our regular download speeds.
 The client is well-designed and simple to use, automatically selecting the fastest server available at the time.
 There is also a strict ‘no logging, ever’ policy in place, with the service boasting OpenVPN, PPTP, L2TP, IPsec, SoftEther and SSTP protocols.

 Another big plus point of Hide.me is the 2GB per month free plan which offers a good preview of the service.
 You’ll need it as the Premium plan with unlimited data is expensive, so you can use the freebie to be sure before you commit.
 Your best bet is the Plus plan if you don’t mind its restrictions (75GB data transfer limit, no port forwarding, among other restrictions).
 The packages available are: